High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Conclusions and outlook to future works

 \section{Conclusions and outlook to future works}

 In this paper we have developed a novel high order accurate direct Arbitrary-Lagrangian-Eulerian discontinuous Galerkin scheme which is \textit{well-balanced} for any \textit{a priori} known equilibrium solution of the studied system of hyperbolic PDEs.
 In particular, the chosen equilibrium can be both stationary or time-dependent and it can be available in an analytical form or just in a discrete way.
-Moreover the scheme is robust in presence of discontinuities thanks to the use of an \textit{a posteriori} subcell finite volume limiting strategy, implemented within the direct ALE context and also made well-balanced.
+Moreover the scheme is robust in presence of discontinuities (of the solution, while the equilibrium is always assumed to be smooth) thanks to the use of an \textit{a posteriori} subcell finite volume limiting strategy, implemented within the direct ALE context and also made well-balanced.

 We have proven the accuracy and robustness of the proposed methodology on a wide set of benchmarks, clearly demonstrating the capabilities of the novel combination of well-balancing and Lagrangian motion in high order DG schemes.
 Indeed, after the preliminary work forwarded in~\cite{gaburro2017direct,gaburro2018well}, the WB ALE approach has been now generalized to arbitrary high order of accuracy and arbitrarily moving polygonal meshes, accounting even for topology changes.
 This allows to perform simulations for extremely long times, even when affected by strong shear flows or vortical flows, while always keeping numerical errors extremely low for near-equilibrium flows.
 We also would like to emphasize the role of the \textit{hole-like sliver} elements, already introduced in~\cite{gaburro2020high}, in guaranteeing the {conservativity} and the high order of accuracy around an arbitrary topology change, whose treatment here has been generalized to the well-balanced framework.